- Free delivery over £40

 Please read the full information regarding warnings and precautions detailed in the Patient Information Leaflet before taking DulcoEase.

-- Do not take this medicine if you have stomach pain, have been sick in the last 24 hours, have a bowel obstruction or you are intolerant to sugars.
+- Do not take this medicine if you have stomach pain, have been sick in the last 24 hours, have a bowel obstruction or are intolerant to sugars.

 DulcoEase - Pregnancy